earl grey ice cream in a bowl on the counter

 Egg-yolk custard base; felt very heavy and fatty in the mouth.

-Too rich for a standard base.
+Good, but too rich for a standard base.

 PC Creamery